 When you've applied an audio effect to a clip, a star icon will appear on it:

-Click on the star to show a list of applied effects.
-Then, select the effect you don't want and click Remove.
+Click on the star to see a list of applied effects.
+Then, select the effect you don't want and click the cross button X to discard the effect.

 See also:

 Using sounds

 Audio properties

 Beat detection